airpair/building-southbotfunwest-a-twitterbot-that-recommends-sxsw-parties-node--twit/post.md

 ... complete disaffection.
 It's enough to make any father proud!

+## Deployment

+So how would we go about actually setting up this script to run continously?
+Luckily for us Node has an excellent module for that &mdash; `forever` &mdash; that couldn't be easier to use.

+Simply install it on your Node-capable machine (note that unless you use a different module, `forever` needs to be installed globally)...

+`sudo npm install -g forever`

+Then start your script with:

+`forever start index.js`

+That's it!
+You might get a warning or two, but if you enter `forever list` you should see your process, along with its current uptime.

+## Parting Thoughts

 There are a lot of ways we could improve the current setup (check out [github](https://github.com/MarshalJoe/SouthBotFunWest) to see some extra tweaks I've made), but this fulfills our original goal &mdash; to build a bot that can respond to incoming tweets with a cheeky response and a link to an appropriate party.

-If you're interested in [another Node Twitterbot](http://bughunting.guide/building-bughuntbot-an-xss-payload-twitterbot-inspired-by-peter-kim/) or a very [gentle introduction to penetration testing, via XSS](http://bughunting.guide/a-gentle-introduction-to-cross-site-scripting-xss/), check out another project of mine, [bughunting.guide](http://bughunting.guide/)
+If you're interested in [another Node Twitterbot](http://bughunting.guide/building-bughuntbot-an-xss-payload-twitterbot-inspired-by-peter-kim/) or a very [gentle introduction to penetration testing, via XSS](http://bughunting.guide/a-gentle-introduction-to-cross-site-scripting-xss/), check out another project of mine, [bughunting.guide](http://bughunting.guide/).

 Otherwise, thanks for reading and I'll see you at SXSWi!